Formeister/blog/README.md

 ### Run installation script

+The default settings in the `.env` file created/copied by script should generally be fine.
+The project address is http://localhost by default.

 Navigate to the project root directory and execute the installation script to set up your local development environment:

 `chmod +x ./scripts/install.sh` to set permissions.